defenseunicorns/leapfrogai/src/leapfrogai_ui/README.md

 DEFAULT_MODEL=llama-cpp-python # or vllm
 ```

-2. Run the frontend migrations
+2. Run the UI migrations

    If you deploy the UI with UDS, the necessary database migrations will be applied.
-You can still run a local version of the UI, but the deployed version will have set up the
-database properly for you.
+You can still run a local version of the UI, but the deployed version will have set up the database properly for you.

-Further instructions will be coming soon in a future release.

 #### Standalone Supabase